-Provide Continuity of Learning through In-Person, Distance and/or Adaptive Instruction
+- Provide Continuity of Learning throughIn-Person, Distance and/or Adaptive Instruction - 3 Ensure Flexibility to Address Access and Equity Needs of All Learners

 Based on the Ministry of Education's Ontario's Approach to Reopen Schools - 2020-21 School Year document, the initial return to in-person instruction may require limits on the number of students in each class and the number of students in the school at the same time.
 This will require a reorganization of school and staff.
 For this reason, several recommendations/instructions are provided below to ensure that we maintain and uphold the Ministry's expectations for the return to school in September 2020 within an adapted instructional model.
 As per guidelines, we will be required to pivot between a conventional, adaptive and distance model.